 5. Urinary tract infection

 What to do: In this case, it is important to see your doctor for testing and treatment.
 UTIs are usually treated with antibiotics, adequate hygiene of the genitals, and increased fluid intake.
 Drinking more water can help to increase urine production and help to clear out any excessive bacteria in the urinary tract.
-Check out some home remedies you can try to treat mild symptoms, and the other treatment options that your doctor may consider.
+Check out teas for UTIs that you can prepare at home to manage symptoms, as well as other UTI treatment options your doctor may consider.

 6. Kidney stones